W427697/Discord-/docs/api/main-config-indexers.md

 <details>

-<summary>Generating stories based on imperative story generation</summary>
+<summary>Generating stories with an alternative API</summary>

-As long as you create a custom indexer and a builder plugin for your story source files, you can create your own way of defining stories, such as imperatively defining stories similar to the old `storiesOf` format.
+You can use a custom indexer and builder plugin to create your own API for defining stories, such as imperatively defining stories similar to the legacy [`storiesOf`](https://github.com/storybookjs/storybook/blob/main/code/lib/preview-api/docs/storiesOf.md) format.

-The [Dynamic stories proof of concept]https://stackblitz.com/edit/github-h2rgfk?file=README.md) is an elaborate, functional example of doing just that.
-The StackBlitz contains everything needed to support such a feature, including the indexer, a Vite plugin and a Webpack loader.
+The [dynamic stories proof of concept](https://stackblitz.com/edit/github-h2rgfk?file=README.md) is an elaborate, functional example of doing just that.
+It contains everything needed to support such a feature, including the indexer, a Vite plugin and a Webpack loader.

 </details>